Release Notes#

 With this release, project administrators can copy and paste multiple email addresses from a single column in an Excel spreadsheet into the Email field of invitations.

-Instead of expiring after 1 week, invitations to join a Leap project now expire after 2 weeks.
+Instead of expiring after 1 week, invitations to join a project in the Leap service now expire after 2 weeks.

 Project Administrators Can Simultaneously Remove Multiple Users#

-With this release, project administrators can simultaneously remove multiple users from a project in Leap Admin.
+With this release, project administrators can simultaneously remove multiple users from a project in the Leap service.
 To do this, perform the following:

-1. On the Users tab, select the users to remove.
+1. On the Users tab in Leap Admin, select the users to remove.

 2. Select the Manage Selected > Remove from project menu.